tmhglnd/abstraction/README.md

 # Acknowledgements

-This installation was commissioned by [Museum CODA Apeldoorn](https://www.coda-apeldoorn.nl/).
+This installation was commissioned by [Museum CODA](https://www.coda-apeldoorn.nl/) in Apeldoorn, The Netherlands.

 # License